cgascoig/isctl/openapi/docs/ServerProfileRelationship.md

 HasRunningWorkflows returns a boolean if a field has been set.

+### SetRunningWorkflowsNil

+`func (o *ServerProfileRelationship) SetRunningWorkflowsNil(b bool)`

+ SetRunningWorkflowsNil sets the value for RunningWorkflows to be an explicit nil

+### UnsetRunningWorkflows
+`func (o *ServerProfileRelationship) UnsetRunningWorkflows()`

+UnsetRunningWorkflows ensures that no value is present for RunningWorkflows, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)